SharonLutz/Umediation/README.md

 devtools::install_github("SharonLutz/Umediation")
 ```
 #### Example
-Below, we simulate 4 unmeasured confounders U (2 normally distributed and 2 Bernouilli distributed random variables) on the binary exposure, A, normally distributed mediator, M, and normally distributed out Y adjusted for one normally distributed covariate and 2 binary distributed covariate.
+Below, we simulate 4 unmeasured confounders U (2 normally distributed and 2 Bernouilli distributed random variables) on the binary exposure, A, normally distributed mediator, M, and normally distributed outcome Y adjusted for one normally distributed covariate and 2 binary distributed covariates.
 ```
 library(Umediation)
 ?Umediation # For details on this function and how to choose input variables